malessandrini/boswars-user-manual/boswars-manual-en.md

 Once you have built a factory for a given unit, as seen in the previous section, you can tell that factory to start producing units, chosen among the ones provided by that factory.

-The mechanics of producing units is the same for all the factories, so it will be explained in the first case only.
+The mechanics of producing units are the same for all the factories, so it will be explained in the first case only.

 ## Units from training camp